 Written by Ethel Switzer Howard, Xi Chapter, 1904

 A LETTER FROM

 On behalf of the Pi Alpha chapter of Chi Omega, welcome!
-My name is Jada Teregeyo, and I have the honor of serving my chapter as President.
-I am so thrilled to share with you why I love being a part of this organization and hope that through our website, you are able to catch a glimpse of what makes our chapter so special and unique.
+My name is Emma Jasper, and I have the honor of serving our chapter as president this year!
+I am so excited to share my love of this organization with you and hope you are able to see a glimpse into how special this sisterhood and chapter truly is.

 Loyally in Chi Omega,